igniphp/framework/README.md

 Module is a reusable part of application or business logic.
 It can listen on application state or/and extend application by providing additional middleware, services, models, libraries etc...

-In Igni module is any class implementing any listener or provider interface passed to `extend` method.
+In Igni module is any class implementing any listener or provider interface.

 The following list contains all possible interfaces that module can implement in order to provide additional features for the application: